Generalized Perturbed Kepler Problem: Gravitational Wave Imprints from Eccentric Compact Binaries: Acknowledgement

 \section{Acknowledgement}

 We thank Ajith Parameswaran, Paolo Pani, and Sayak Datta for providing valuable comments.
 We extend our gratitude to the Astrophysical Relativity group at ICTS, for many engaging discussions and useful feedback.
 The work of K.C was partially supported by the PPLZ grant (Project No. 10005320/0501) of the Czech Academy of Sciences.
 We acknowledge support of the Department of Atomic Energy (DAE), Government of India, under project no. RTI4001.
 P.K. also acknowledges support by the Ashok and Gita Vaish Early Career Faculty Fellowship at the International Centre for Theoretical Sciences.
+This work makes use of \texttt{GWFish} package~\cite{Dupletsa:2022scg}, \texttt{Mathematica}~\cite{mathematica}, \texttt{numpy}~\cite{numpy}, \texttt{matplotlib}~\cite{matplotlib}, and \texttt{scipy}~\cite{scipy}.